 The number of containers to be unloaded and/or loaded is also shown at the visit level, whereby a red triangle with an exclamation mark is displayed (and the number of containers) if any container require attention.
 By opening the visit, the containers that require attention are shown at the top of the list by default.

 Container level/handling level

 The statuses below (green = OK, red = action required) are displayed for each container.
 This is also visible via the ‘Handlings’ dashboard.

 All actions and timestamps can be viewed under Rotation, Visit and Handlings.
 A record of all actions and updates performed.
 For example, click on the ‘History’ tab via Rotation, Visit or Handlings to see all updates.
 This always gives you insight into all the changes that have taken place.
 Hover your mouse over an update and click on the pop-up icon to view your rotation at that point in time.

-Click on ‘Report issue’ to directly inform our Customer Service about your problem with working in HCN Rail.
+Click ‘Report issue’ to directly inform our Customer Service about your problem in working with MCA Rail.